factsmission/psps/README.md

 # Personal Structured Publishing Space

-Create a linked data site by simply pushing some RDF files to GitHub.
+Create a linked data site serving RDF data from files in a GitHub repository.

 ## How to use it?